 I will never be able to purchase property.

 This is completely false.
 The bankruptcy laws are intended by Congress to provide debtors with a fresh start.
 That “fresh start” includes the ability to own real estate and vehicles and any other type of property that you owned before filing.
 The truth is, however, that in the future you can buy, own, control and possess whatever you can afford.
 If you have or can come up with the money, there is no reason you cannot purchase property.

-The truth is that most of our clients find it easier to get credit after filing for bankruptcy.
+The truth is that most of my clients find it easier to get credit after filing for bankruptcy.

 With bankruptcy, your debt is eliminated or else better managed.
 This means that lenders and credit card companies will start coming to you with offers again.
 While this is a good thing, it is also something you should approach with caution and responsibility.
 You will likely be initially subjected to higher interest rates and down payments, and should be careful to make sure you don’t end up back in debt.

 Good people don’t file for bankruptcy.